Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 - Done and call it a day

-As for what I picked up and what is in the thumbnail of this article, these are Mugen CF-48 wheels, specs being 14″, 4×100, 6J +38.
-They’re not the extremely expensive and desirable variants of this design from Mugen..
+As for what I picked up and what is in the thumbnail of this article, these are MUGEN CF-48 wheels, specs being 14″, 4×100, 6J +38.
+They’re not the extremely expensive and desirable variants of this design from MUGEN..

 What do these specs mean?